Nirbhay Sharma: Early life and career

 The General was appointed Governor of the State of Arunachal Pradesh in May 2013 by His Excellency the President of India and was sworn in on 29 May 2013 as the eighteenth Governor.
 Arunachal Pradesh is strategically located in the North East of India, and has common borders with Bhutan, China and Myanmar.

 After serving the state of Arunachal Pradesh for two years, he took the Oath of Office of the Governor of Mizoram, another North Eastern State sharing an international border of 722 km with Myanmar and Bangladesh, on 26 May 2015.

-He is married to Jyotsna Sharma (an educationist) and they have a daughter, Gurmehar Kaur (a writer and online broadcaster) and a son, Abhay Sharma (an international taxation and fund formation lawyer).
+He is married to Jyotsna Sharma (an educationist) and they have a daughter, Nupur Sharma (a writer) and a son, Abhay Sharma (an international taxation and fund formation lawyer).